elgheribikhira-star/get_next_line/README.md

-*This project has been created as part of the 42 curriculum by kel-ger*
+*This project has been created as part of the 42 curriculum by </kel-ger>*

 ## Description